walterfreeman/phy211/staff-manual.md

 ### Interacting With Students

-* This year is hard on everyone -- me, you, and our students.
-Everyone will have things on their mind other than physics right now, and we need to strike a good balance between ensuring our students work hard to learn physics and recognizing that sometimes other things will intrude on our classroom.
+University life can be hard, and we need to strike a good balance between ensuring our students work hard to learn physics and recognizing that sometimes other things will intrude on our classroom.
 Most students are at the age where psychological problems like depression and anxiety naturally manifest.
 If you notice any of our students showing signs of emotional distress, or disengaging from class (not attending, showing up but not working), please let Walter know.
 We'll contact the student and see what kind of support they need.